|

 Our research primarily concerns the

-use of already-digitized botanical information, including images, location,
+presentation of already-digitized botanical information, including images, location,

 and collection information.
 Calflora does not currently contain information

-on medicinal, ethnobotanical, horticultural, physiological,
+on medicinal, ethnobotanical, physiological,

 or economic topics.